istio/istio.io/content/docs/setup/kubernetes/platform-setup/azure/index.md

 ---
-title: Platform setup for Azure
+title: Azure
-description: Instructions to setup the Azure cluster for Istio.
+description: Instructions to setup an Azure cluster for Istio.
-weight: 15
+weight: 6
-keywords: [azure]
+keywords: [platform-setup,azure]
 ---

 To setup the Azure cluster for Istio, follow these instructions: